JularBruno/Cyfrin2/foundry-cross-chain-rebase-token-cu/README.md

 OpenZeppelin has `AccessControl` contract for fine-grained, role-based permissions.
 - Allows to grant, revoke, get role addresses for different addressses
-- There is a setAdmin
+- There is a setAdmin!
+Ideal for prod contracts it makes more sense.
+The RebaseToken.sol has another structure
-- onlyRole modifier
+- onlyRole modifier to allow access to functions only be specified role
+- deploy token, vault, and the cross chain functionality don't allow to set roles to addresses on constructor, mostly because security

+### Vault And-natspec

+Where users deposit their ETH and withdraw their ETH.
+Lockup all ETH in one place.